imdounia/newyork-weather/README.md

-## Just a simple New York weather app
+## Just a simple New York weather app using Open Meteo API

 ## Project setup
 ```